 The Company's Board of Directors is responsible for the overall management of the business and properties of the Company.
 The Board of Directors is composed of nine (9) members, each of whom serves for a term of one year until his/her successor is duly elected and qualified.
-None of the board members and officers is employed with the government as certified by the corporate secretary.
-Please see Annex C.

-The following are the current members of the Board of Directors who have likewise been nominated for reelection to the Board for the ensuing year.
+The following are the current members of the Board of Directors who were elected on July 12, 2024 during the ASM.
 The information on the business affiliations and experiences of the above-named directors, officers and new nominee/s, as shown below, are current and/or within the past five years: